Canon 1D Mark II vs Nikon D750

 Body comparison: Canon 1D Mark II vs Nikon D750

 The side-by-side display below illustrates the physical size and weight of the Canon 1D Mark II and the Nikon D750.
 The two cameras are presented according to their relative size.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1D Mark II – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D750 is considerably smaller (35 percent) than the Canon 1D Mark II.
 Moreover, the D750 is substantially lighter (51 percent) than the 1D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.